henriquecastror/henriquecastror_md/content/teaching/empiricalfinance20202/2 Problems3.md

 ## Full list of problems in empirical finance and governance

-In this video I present a full list of empirical problems in academic research.
+In this video, I present a full list of potential empirical problems in Finance & Governance academic research.

 I hope you like it.